Error estimates for approximations of nonlinear uniformly parabolic equations

 \subsection{Proof of Proposition \ref{pre ABP}}

-We outline the proof of Proposition \ref{pre ABP}, which is a slight modification of part of the proof of the parabolic version of the ABP estimate in \cite[Section 4.1.2]{ImbertSilvestre}.
+We outline the proof Proposition \ref{pre ABP}, which is a slight modification of part of the proof of the parabolic version of the ABP estimate in \cite[Section 4.1.2]{ImbertSilvestre}.
 We assume $\rho=1$; the general case follows by rescaling.
-As in \cite[Section 4.1.2]{ImbertSilvestre}, we define the function $G\Gamma: Y_1\rightarrow \rr^{n+1} $ by